squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 .. decl:: type @identifier {? [ {+, @type_tag } ] }

-  Declare a new base type called :token:`identifier`.
+  Declare a new base type called :n:`@identifier`.
   The values of that type are assumed to be encodable as bitstrings.
-  Tags can optionally be passed to restrict the new type possible instantiations.
+  :gdef:`Type tags<type tag>` can optionally be passed to restrict the new type possible instantiations.

   .. prodn::
     type_tag ::= large | well_founded | finite | fixed | name_fixed_length